openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Wallets MAY support requesting presentation of Verifiable Credentials using OAuth 2.0 scope values.

 Such a scope value MUST be an alias for
-- a well-defined VP Query, or
+- a well-defined DCQL query, or
 - a well-defined Presentation Definition (for Presentation Exchange) that will be referred to in the `presentation_submission` response parameter.

-The specific scope values, and the mapping between a certain scope value and the respective VP Query or Presentation Definition is out of scope of this specification.
+The specific scope values, and the mapping between a certain scope value and the respective DCQL query or Presentation Definition is out of scope of this specification.

 Possible options include normative text in a separate specification defining scope values along with a description of their semantics or machine-readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent